adriangeerre/SyFi/SyFi.wiki.md

 **Integration**

 I has an issue were the integration failed because the resulting integration file was empty.
 This happened when I have multiple haplotypes.
 The issue was a bad while loop in *Integration.R*.

+After that, I found out that the ratio could be low (<0.5) causing values to be odd.
+Therefore, when we encounter a ratio that it is below 1 we automatically upgrade it to 1 because if we are able to compute both the abundance and the copy number is because, at least, there is 1 target copy.
+However, to inform of this modification, we added the column *adjusted_values* (Yes|No) to determine if the ratio was below 1 (when Yes).